 The company had no employees during the year (2018-Nil).
-Directors' remuneration is paid by another member of the Group and the Group has not allocated any directors' remuneration to this entity in the current or prior year.
+Directors' remuneration is paid by another member of Liberty Media Group and Liberty Media Group has not allocated any directors' remuneration to this entity in the current or prior year.